 No. Completing CSC paperwork (e.g., registering for Track it Forward, Child Abuse Prevention training, HIPAA training, etc.) is mandatory for all CSC student volunteers and the time spent completing these requirements may not be counted as service hours.

-We highly encourage all students who might be interested in the HopServe50 Challenge to register before October 31, 2018.
-Make sure you grab a friend and participate this year!
-There are numerous short-term volunteer opportunities available throughout the year that don’t require lots of commitment.
+We highly encourage all students who might be interested in the HopServe50 Challenge to participate!
+There aren’t any penalties for not achieving 50 hours and there are numerous short-term volunteer opportunities available throughout the year that don’t require lots of commitment.
 You could participate in the President’s Day of Service, or join an Alternative Break and complete some of your hours during intersession, spring break, or spring weekend.
 There is plenty of support available to help you find ways to fit service into your schedule!
 Read more about the CSC’s volunteer opportunities and programs here.